Mercedes-Benz has confirmed pricing and UK specs for the latest version of its flagship S Class saloon.

-Among the highlights of the new model is the introduction of Mercedes’ second-generation MBUX infotainment system, which uses an 11.9-inch central touchscreen.
+Among the highlights is the introduction of Mercedes’ second-generation MBUX infotainment system, which uses an 11.9-inch central touchscreen.
 There is also a 12.3-inch digital driver display with a 3D effect.

 The head-up display can project augmented reality content onto the windscreen, meaning sat-nav direction arrows are placed precisely in the correct lane.